C2DH/open-tei-transviewer/ReadMe.txt

 Ex: <text xml:id="transviewer_sample_3" decls="#transcr-facs" type="sample" xml:lang="en">

-If the document is a facsimile only, it is possible to define the language by changing the value of the lang variable in the templates/xslt/core/global_constants.xsl file
+The language can also be defined by changing the value of the interface_lang variable in the templates/xslt/core/global_constants.xsl file

-Ex: <xsl:variable name="lang" select="'fr'"/>
+Ex: <xsl:variable name="interface_lang" select="'fr'"/>

 Available languages are: French (fr), English (en) and German (de).
 If you wish to add a new language, you need to create a new file in the resources folder with the iso code as name.